odoo/documentation/content/applications/sales/sales/products_prices/prices/currencies.rst

 To the far right, there are two columns, which can be toggled on or off:

-- :guilabel:`Use on eBay`: this currency can be used with the connected eBay account (if applicable).
 - :guilabel:`Active`: this currency is activated, which means it can be added to a pricelist, or used as the main currency of the company, if desired (via :menuselection:`Accounting app --> Configuration --> Settings --> Currencies section`).